lunaflight/courserekt/CONTRIBUTING.md

 ### Adding New CourseReg Data
 When new data is released, the program can be updated easily.
 You can follow the following steps to update it.

+**Important:** Vacancy and CourseReg data should be added at the same time.
+This is due to how `merge.py` works at the moment - we depend on both data existing.
+For example, Vacancy data should not be added without its CourseReg data counterpart.

 1. Navigate to `src/history/coursereg_history/data/pdfs`.
 2. Create the relevant directory by running `mkdir -p YEAR/SEM/TYPE`.
 For example, `2324/1/ug` or `2425/2/gd`.
 3. Add the "Course Class Demand and Allocation Report" PDF in the relevant directory, naming it `round_N.pdf`.